 All information on funding superannuation transactions must be recorded and communicated to employees on a quarterly basis, at minimum.
-Beginning in 2016, the Australian Taxation Office (ATO) mandates that all employers report ‘super’ payments using an electronic reporting standard known as SuperStream.
-Global payroll organizations should ensure that their Australian payroll providers are SuperStream enabled; if they’re not, they risk incurring noncompliance penalties.
+Since 2016, the Australian Taxation Office (ATO) mandated that all employers report ‘super’ payments using an electronic reporting standard known as SuperStream.
+In 2019, all employers will be required to use the Single Touch Payroll (STP) system for reporting tax and payroll information to the ATO, regardless of employee headcount.
+Global payroll organizations should ensure that their Australian payroll providers comply with the most recent requirements; if they’re not, they risk incurring noncompliance penalties.

 Superannuation is far from the only withholding concern for multinational companies with Australian operations.
 As mentioned previously, the GST and PAYG are two notable Australian tax considerations, and a third is the FBT or ‘fringe benefits’ tax.
-In addition, employers are subject to payroll tax rates and thresholds that vary among Australian states and territories.
+In addition, employers are subject to State Payroll Tax rates and thresholds that vary among Australian states and territories.

 The GST is a broad-based tax of 10% on most goods, services, and other items sold or consumed in Australia.
 Businesses whose sales are taxable generally include GST in the price they charge for their goods and services.
 If they do so (and are registered for the GST with the ATO) they can also claim credits for the GST included in the price of their business purchases.
 Companies must account for GST; set funds for aside for payment; pay the GST and log all transactions – either by completing activity statement every month or quarter, or by filing an annual GST return.